shenwei356/kmcp/docs/usage.md

 Flags:
   -h, --help                   help for merge-regions -I, --ignore-type            ► Merge species and assembly-specific regions.
-  -f, --max-fpr float          ► Maximal false positive rate of a read in search result. (default 0.05) -g, --max-gap int            ► Maximal distance of starting positions of two adjacent regions, 0 for
+  -f, --max-fpr float          ► Maximum false positive rate of a read in search result. (default 0.05) -g, --max-gap int            ► Maximum distance of starting positions of two adjacent regions, 0 for
                                no limitation, 1 for no merging.
       --line-chunk-size int    ► Number of lines to process for each thread, and 4 threads is fast enough.
-Type "kmcp utils merge-regions -h" for details. (default 5000) -l, --min-overlap int        ► Minimal overlap of two adjacent regions, recommend K-1. (default 1) -t, --min-query-cov float    ► Minimal query coverage of a read in search result. (default 0.55) -a, --name-assembly string   ► Name of assembly-specific regions. (default "assembly-specific") -s, --name-species string    ► Name of species-specific regions. (default "species-specific") -o, --out-prefix string      ► Out file prefix ("-" for stdout). (default "-")
+Type "kmcp utils merge-regions -h" for details. (default 5000) -l, --min-overlap int        ► Minimum overlap of two adjacent regions, recommend K-1. (default 1) -t, --min-query-cov float    ► Minimum query coverage of a read in search result. (default 0.55) -a, --name-assembly string   ► Name of assembly-specific regions. (default "assembly-specific") -s, --name-species string    ► Name of species-specific regions. (default "species-specific") -o, --out-prefix string      ► Out file prefix ("-" for stdout). (default "-")